NightScript370/nightscript370.github.io/pages/blog/privacy.md

 - "Why care?
 My data is collected to help me!"
   There are many reasons to care about big brother watching you.
 They frequently sell your data to other companies, meaning that it's now not just the service that you use (and are fine with their privacy policy) but also a service that you're not using (and have a much more questionable privacy policy).
 If that company's data ever leaks, your identity is put out for the entire public to see, including people that have wrong intentions.

   The more data people have on you, the easier it is to manipulate you.
 In Vox's video (<span class="d-none d-print-inline-block">found at https://invidious.snopyta.org/watch?v=wZSRxfHMr5s</span><span class="d-print-none">embedded below</span>), they describe how social media applications are able to manipulate you to stay on their platform by showing you only what you like.
 If you were a republican, you wouldn't be on a website where both republican and democratic comments are shown.
-The same thing applies vice versa, <s>although there wouldn't be random posts calling it fake news.</s> This is worrying outside privacy reasons too, as it doesn't allow you to be open minded.<br>
+The same thing applies vice versa, <s>although there wouldn't be random posts calling it fake news.</s> This is worrying outside privacy reasons too, as it doesn't allow you to be open minded, or ads could be displayed with misinformation.<br>
   {% include youtube.html url="wZSRxfHMr5s" %}

   The more time you spend on the platform, the more you appreciate things from them.
 Soon, you want to do things such as donate or buy products from them, meaning that they easily profitted.
 Other companies are also interested in ways they can profit off you, so they ask the original company to sell you their data.
 The more data they have on you, the higher the price.
 Your data is inevitably sold, because the original company thinks that you are entirely loyal and would use their company's product more than the competitors.